EOSIO/eos/docs/02_cleos/03_command-reference/push/push-action.md

 =>                                return value: {"id":1,"list":[1,2]}
 ```

-When it will not be possible to decode the return value, for example when ABI doesn’t contain information about an action return value, output will look like this:
+When it is not possible to decode the return value, for example when ABI doesn’t contain information about an action return value, output will look like this:

 ```shell
 =>                          return value (hex): 1400000001000770656e64696e6700000000